How is this drug name pronounced?

 How is this drug given to patients?

 Jemperli is administered via a tube into a vein (intravenous infusion or i.v.) over the course of 30 minutes.
-For the first three months of treatment, Jemperli is administered every three weeks, for a total of four doses.
-After that, Jemperli is administered every six weeks.
+When Jemperli is being used alone, it is administered every three weeks for the first four doses, then every 6 weeks after that.
+When used in combination with carboplatin and paclitaxel, Jemperli is administered every three weeks followed by treatment with carboplatin and paclitaxel on the same day, for the first six doses.
+After that, Jemperli is given alone every 6 weeks.

 What are the observed clinical results?

 It is important to keep in mind that each patient’s actual outcome is individual and may be different from the results found in the clinical studies.
 In addition, with immunotherapy, sometimes it takes several months for responses to be observed.